martintotev/100-days-of-code/r1-log.md

 ### R1D5
 Continued with redoing freeCodeCamp until the Responsive Design with Bootstrap chapter.
 Need to concentrate on Bootstrap and eventually CSS Grid.

+### R1D6
+Still with redoing reeCodeCamps Bootstrap chapter.
+Bootstrap will be something I will use a lot in the future so I need to really concentrate on it.